Surgical G-Tube Removal: Seattle Children’s Hospital

 The night before Apollo’s surgical g-tube removal he was awake every single hour.
 While he didn’t verbally express any nervousness about the upcoming procedure I know the anxiety was just under the surface.
 I could see it in his restless sleep, his excessive chewing and his need to be close.
 His biggest question was, “will they give me sleep medicine?”
 In his six-year-old mind, all that matters is that he sleeps through any procedures.

-Our check in wasn’t until noon so I was able to get Avi and Tucker on the bus before we left.
+Our check-in wasn’t until noon so I was able to get Avi and Tucker on the bus before we left.
 His surgery was scheduled for 1:30 so Apollo was miserably hungry.
 At one point during our drive, he was crying and I said, “I know it’s hard to have to drive all the way to Seattle for surgery” and he replied, “I don’t mind driving all the way to Seattle for surgery.
 I just mind driving all the way to Seattle and not being able to eat!”

 Going without eating is one of the hardest parts of having surgery for a kid.

 I’m becoming a sucker in my old age.
 I told Apollo he could pick out a new stuffed animal when he had his surgery.
 And instead, I let him pick out two.
-Hey, you only have a seventh surgery once, right?
+Hey, you only have the seventh surgery once, right?

 This is the first surgery Chuck hasn’t been there for.
 He struggled with the decision, but he is crazy busy at work, someone needs to pay the bills and this was a pretty minor procedure.
 So this time Kalina came along for the “fun”.